sustainablesource/sustainablesource/index.md

 {: .belief}
 Software developers are changing the world.
 We have incredible amounts of passion and talent.
-We should be free to create things that are important and meaningful to us.
+We can be free to create things that are important and meaningful to us.
 Only then can we build truly great software.

 we believe in responsibility